GbotemiB/DSA/README.md

-# Solutions to Leetcode Interview problems
+# Solutions to Leetcode Interview problems in python